kahanishahi/Antenna-Design/index.md

 ### Markdown

-This subject is tought by Prof. Vaibhav Shruvastava at IIT Kanpur
+This subject is tought by Prof. Kumar Vaibhav Srivastava at IIT Kanpur
 ```markdown
 Syntax highlighted code block